 It is Lavington Stud's people who form the key to the farm's success.
 Many have worked at Lavington for over 25 years, creating a unique workforce in tune with every aspect of the stud's operation - and each and every one of the horses in its care.

 Tim Read, Stud Manager for over 25 years, runs a close-knit team of eight.
 He said: "The low staff turnover is very important.
 It means each and every one of us has a vested interest in making sure that we operate to the very highest standards.
 It also means that we all know each horse very, very well - and that counts for a lot.
 It means we are very sensitive to how each animal is progressing.
 We can follow through - from foal to sales."

 The majority of the stud's staff live on the stud, in properties equipped with CCTV links to the stud's yards and boxes.
-The permanent staff are complemented by a full-time, experienced night watchman throughout the foaling season - and veterinary surgeon, Paula Broadhurst who lives on the Stud and works for the Equine Veterinary Hospital.
+The permanent staff are complemented by a full-time, experienced night watchman throughout the foaling season, and veterinary surgeon Paula Broadhurst who works for the Sussex Equine Hospital.